Skip to main content

 Minor in International Business

-The Minor in International Business is designed to enhance any major and will intensify your employability.
-The minor provides students with an opportunity to focus on international business by instilling the knowledge, skills, and experiences that prepare them for a business career that may include responsibilities in the global market.
+The Minor in International Business will enhance any major and intensify your employability.
+The minor allows students to focus on international business by instilling the knowledge, skills, and experiences that prepare them for a business career that may include responsibilities in the global market.
 Many American firms have international operations, therefore an understanding of different cultures, markets, and business practices gives students with an international minor the edge over those without these competencies for the multicultural marketplace.

 Undergraduate Catalog